yonetaniryo/yonetaniryo.github.io/writing_style.md

 # Academic Writing Style Guide

-In this page, I asked Claude Code to analyze the writing style of my papers to identify common patterns in structure, language, and rhetorical strategies that contribute to effective technical communication in academic discourse.
+In this page, I asked Claude Code to analyze the writing style of my recent papers to identify common patterns in structure, language, and rhetorical strategies that contribute to effective technical communication in academic discourse.

 ### Papers Analyzed
 - https://arxiv.org/html/2404.12548v2 (RetailOpt; ISWC 2024 Notes Best Paper Honorable Mention)